 Do you see the difference?
 The truth was, things could have been much worse.
-Our hope is in the Lord.
+And yes, our hope is in the Lord.
 It was my choice to either communicate that truth indignantly or to communicate it in a loving way.
 I made the wrong choice.

-Sometimes truth requires us to challenge a sister in Christ with the reality that her behavior is ungodly.
+Sometimes truth requires us to challenge a sibling in Christ with the reality that their behavior is ungodly.
 Usually, I would rather ignore the situation, but God’s Word tells me otherwise.
 “And if your brother sins, go and reprove him in private; if he listens to you, you have won your brother” (Matthew 18:15, NASB).

 The Apostle Paul was required to relate some difficult truths to the people in the church of Thessalonica.
 Shortly after he had established the church there, Paul found that the people had become idle and were caught up in other sin as well.
 Paul had to reprove them.
 He could have said, “What is wrong with you?
 What are you thinking?
 Didn’t you listen to a word I said?”
 But, he didn’t.